صور الصفحة

 PREFACE.

 He is not indeed of opinion, that no word is to be introduced into a Sermon, which is not in itself intelligible to every perfon, who hears it.
-Such a degree of refinement he scarcely believes to be attainable: nor if attainable, does he deem it necessary.
-The general impreffion of a difcourfe may be very powerful, though the precife meaning of every word be not diftinctly apprehended.
-If the ideas be fimple, and the train of thought level to the understanding, the occafional occurrence of a word or a phrafe, fomewhat lefs intelligible, will not fo interrupt the fenfe, as probably even to weaken, much lefs to deftroy, the main effect; while in a very ftudious endeavour to adapt the style of a difcourfe to the capacity of the ignorant, there is a danger of becoming infipid or vulgar; and thus
+Such a degree of refinement he scarcely believes to be attainable: nor if attainable, does he deem it neceffary.
+The general impreffion of a difcourse may be very powerful, though the precife meaning of every word be not distinctly apprehended.
+If the ideas be fimple, and the train of thought level to the understanding, the occafional occurrence of a word or a phrafe, fomewhat lefs intelligible, will not fo interrupt the fenfe, as probably even to weaken, much lefs to deftroy, the main effect; while in a very studious endeavour to adapt the ftyle of a difcourfe to the capacity of the ignorant, there is a danger of becoming infipid or vulgar; and thus

 « السابقةمتابعة »